ktunkiewicz/chef-vagrant-aws/README.md

 of the Vagrantfile:

 ```
+server_name = 'webserver'
-project = 'blurobot'
+websites_source = './example_websites'
-project_files = '../BluRobotWebApp'
+websites_destination = '/www'
 ```

-This script was created for Ubuntu 12.04 but it should work with others distributions as well.
-You can change the local vagrant box name in the Vagrantfile.
+This script was created for Ubuntu 12.04.You can change the local vagrant box name in the Vagrantfile.
 The aws image must by any image with `aws` provider enabled (it doesn't matter what image you put here so I use a dummy image).

 ```